liflab/beepbeep-3-book/markdown/core/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/functions/FunctionUsage.java#L64)

 The first instruction creates a new instance of another `Function` object, this time called <!--\index{IntegerDivision@\texttt{IntegerDivision}} \texttt{IntegerDivision}-->`IntegerDivision`<!--/i-->.
 From two numbers *x* and *y*, it outputs **two** numbers: the quotient and the remainder of the division of x by y.
 Note that contrary to the previous examples, this function was created by accessing the `instance` static field on class `IntegerDivision`.
 Most `Function` objects outside of utility classes such as `Booleans` or `Numbers` provide a reference to their singleton instance in this way.
 The remaining lines are again a call to `evaluate`: however, this time, the array receiving the output from the function is of size 2.
 The first element of the array is the quotient, the second is the remainder.
-Hence the last line of the program prints this:
+Hence, the last line of the program prints this:

     14 divided by 3 equals 4 remainder 2